 This project explores precarity and gender-based issues in Thailand's platform-based care economy.
 By centring the voices of women workers, this research seeks to strengthen women's decision-making power in determining the employment and working conditions and contribute to an inclusive future of work.

 From Bottom-of-the-pyramid to Top of the Platform Value Chain: An Action-research on Developing Inclusive Platform Models for Women Workers in the Global South

-This project explores the emergence of digital platforms as mediators of work opportunities for women in the informal economy in India; it will incubate and test the impact of digital platforms that are run by social enterprises or cooperatives, creating space for women in the informal economy to participate in digital work and contribute to developing the terms of their work.
+Digital platforms in India have emerged as mediators of work opportunities for women in the informal economy.
+This project will incubate and test the impact of digital platforms that are run by social enterprises or cooperatives, creating space for women in the informal economy to participate in digital work and contribute to developing the terms of their work.